QiyanYu/notes/pages/Nand2Tetris Notes.md

 	- ## Unit 1.3: Logic Gates
 		- ### Logic Gates:
 			- Elementary(Nand, And, Or, Not)
+		- Boolean algebra can be used to abstract the behavior of logic gates.
+		- Don't worry about physical artifacts.
+		- **The art of logic design:** Given a gate abstraction (also referred to as *specification* or *interface*), find an efficient way to implement it using other gates that were already implemented.
 	- ## Unit 1.4: Hardware Description Language
+		- Multi-Bit Version of Basic Gates
+			- The bits are indexed from right to left, the rightmost bit being the 0'th bit and the leftmost bit being the 15'th bit (in a 16-bit setting).
 - # 2.
 Boolean Arithmetic
 	- ## Unit 2.3: Negative Numbers
 		- ### 2's Complement